 There has been a lot of controversy surrounding dog ear cropping and tail docking – some countries have even banned the process.

 Fendi has both her ears cropped and tail docked.
-We received lots of questions & opinions on this, especially when her ears were in the process of being taped.
-Our breeder, like all their puppies, had Fendi’s ears cropped and tail docked as a very young puppy before we had selected her.
+I have received lots of questions & opinions on this, especially when her ears were in the process of being taped.
+My breeder, like all their puppies, had Fendi’s ears cropped and tail docked as a very young puppy before we had selected her.
 That being said, I still believe we would have had made the decision to crop and dock.
 I did not always feel this way, but after going through the process, it really has not seemed to have any negative effects.

-When Fendi came into our home, her ears and tail were already healed and did not seem to bother her in any way.
+When Fendi came into my home, her ears and tail were already healed and did not seem to bother her in any way.
 The only thing we had to worry about doing was taping her ears as one ear was floppy.
 I cannot tell you how many videos we watched online on do-it-yourself taping.
 It seemed like a relatively easy process and we thought we were up for it.

 Our attempt at ear taping.

-We began taking her to Emerald Hill Animal Hospital.
+I began taking her to Emerald Hill Animal Hospital.
 It was a bit of a drive, but the staff and vet are amazing and as an added bonus, the vet has been raising Dobermans for +20 years.
 With their team, taping never took more than 10 minutes and only cost $25 each time.